Samsung/tizen-docs/docs/platform/what-is-tizen/versions/tizen-8-0-m2.md

   - Model/Data Repository

     - New feature to provide methods to share and control AI models or data files between different applications.
-With this feature, developers can separate the model file from the application package, and deploy newly updated AI model independently.
+With this feature, developers can separate the model file from the application package, and deploy the newly updated AI model independently.
 	- AI applications can fetch and control the version of an AI model without code-level modification, and access ML resources, which contain images, audio, video, and binary files for model retraining.

 	**Figure: Sharing ML Model and Resource Data**